rigordo959/tsWxGTUI_PyVx_Repository/Documents/README3-Documents.txt

    "COPYING.txt"      --- Instructions for copying all or a
                           portion of the distribution.

+   "COPYRIGHT.txt"    --- Declaration of the exclusive legal
+                          right, given to an originator or an assignee to use, copy and distribute
+                          computer software, and to authorize
+                          others to do the same.

+   "CREDITS.txt"      --- Acknowledgment given to those whose
+                          Copyrighted Work is used in accordance
+                          with it's originator's Copyright and
+                          License.

+   "DEMO.txt"         --- Narrated script demonstrating how to
+                          install, configure, operate and trouble-
+                          shoot the TeamSTARS "tsWxGTUI_PyVx"
+                          Toolkit.

    "FAQ.txt"          --- Answers to Frequently Asked
                           Questions.

+   "GETTING_STARTED.txt" --- Introduces new recipients to
+                             the system requirements and
+                             third-party resources avail-
+                             able to new Toolkit users.

    "INSTALL.txt"      --- Describes steps to download, extract
                           install and configure the "tsWxGUI"